Marcus Silcock

 TRAIN TO BRIGHTON

 I used to write on trains.
 I wrote a whole book of train rides.
 It is called Rides.
 You can buy it here.
 It is maybe my favourite book.
-Here is a sample.
-This one is the train ride to Brighton.
-Forwards and backwards.
-It is about my mission.
-Read more
+Here… Read more.

 -